“Let Him Develop”: Giants Fans React to Rumors That Jaxson Dart Is on Pace to Beat Out Russell Wilson for the QB1 Job

 It’s not just the Cleveland Browns dealing with an intense quarterback battle this season — the New York Giants are gearing up for one of their own.
-While it’s been widely expected that the veteran would take the reins in the Big Apple (unlike in Pittsburgh, where the Shedeur Sanders hype keeps getting louder), the narrative in New York is starting to shift.
+While it’s been widely expected that the veterans would take the reins in the Big Apple (unlike in Pittsburgh, where the Shedeur Sanders hype keeps getting louder), the narrative in New York is starting to shift.

 The Giants moved on from former 2019 first-round pick Daniel Jones last season after several years of struggles.
 In the offseason, they retained Tommy DeVito while adding veteran quarterbacks Russell Wilson and Jameis Winston in free agency.
 It’s a solid QB room by any measure.